Maple Hope Foundation: Cultural and Film Programming

-Educational and Humanitarian Initiatives
+Humanitarian Initiatives

-Unissued Diplomas (2023–2025): an international advocacy campaign commemorating Ukrainian students killed as a result of Russia's full-scale invasion.
-Maple Hope Foundation supported the initiative through media outreach in Canada, public events, and the promotion of the traveling exhibition Unissued Diplomas, bringing the stories of the fallen students to international audiences.

-Ukrainian Displaced Assistance Program (since 2022): A comprehensive program providing housing, employment support, language courses, children's summer camps, legal and professional counseling, and academic guidance for displaced Ukrainians in Canada.
-An online platform has also been created to connect donors and volunteers.
+Ukrainian Displaced Assistance Program (2022): A comprehensive program providing access to housing, employment support, language courses, children's summer camps, legal and professional counseling, and academic guidance for displaced Ukrainians in Canada.

 Humanitarian Aid (2022): over 200 tons of humanitarian aid delivered to Ukraine in cooperation with volunteer organizations across Europe.

-“Outstanding Ukrainians of Canada” (2017): a national competition marking Canada's 150th anniversary, engaging over 700 students from Ukraine was organised with O.W.L.Open World Learning Society.
-Winners participated in an educational program in Canada, including language courses, lectures, excursions, and visits to Ukrainian organizations in Vancouver and Toronto.

 Support for Wounded Defenders (2014–2016): rehabilitation and prosthetics program for Ukrainian Defenders, participants of the Anti-Terrorist Operation (ATO) and children of internally displaced persons.
 The Foundation's team at that time worked to connect severely wounded Ukrainian soldiers and their families with Canadian donors willing to provide assistance.

 “Maidan Youth” (2014): an educational and recreational program for 14 teenagers whose parents were killed or injured during the Revolution of Dignity.
 Participants visited Canada for cultural and educational activities.

-Community Initiatives in Vancouver: Maple Hope Foundation regularly participates in public events dedicated to Ukraine, collaborating with veterans’ organizations, student groups, and newly arrived Ukrainians.